d3b-center/pbta-splicing/analyses/CLK1-splicing-impact-morpholino/README.md

 * `03-run_bedtools_intersect-morpho.sh` formats rMATs output into bed format, and runs bedtools to intersect with uniprot db files
 * `04-plot_diff-func-splice-events.R` plots PSI distributions of differential splice events categorized by functionnal site and then subsets cancer genes
 * `05-ora-analysis.R` performs an over-representation analysis on above splice events that hit functional sites
-* `06-conduct-gsva-analysis.R` performs GSVA on HALLMARK, KEGG, and DNA repair pathways from https://pubmed.ncbi.nlm.nih.gov/29617664/
+* `06-conduct-gsva-analysis.R` performs GSVA on CLK1 morpholino and control morpholino DE and DS events.
+DS events are delineated by all functional events or all functional events in onco/tsgs.
+This module uses HALLMARK, KEGG, and DNA repair pathways from https://pubmed.ncbi.nlm.nih.gov/29617664/.
 * `07-run-gsva-comparisons.Rmd` performs CLK1 morpholino vs non targeting morpholino cell line treatment comparisons of GSVA scores HALLMARK, KEGG, and DNA repair pathways from https://pubmed.ncbi.nlm.nih.gov/29617664/.
 * `08-intersection-dex-des.R` intersects dysregulated genes to assess overlap between genes that are both differentially spliced and expressed.
 Generates Venn diagram and performs ORA of overlapping genes.
 * `09-plot_total-splicing-cases.R` plots number of splicing events per type per treatment.